-In light of the continuing health concerns about COVID-19, we will be hosting our Maine Lakes Conference speakers in another series of "Wednesday Webinars" running the 1st and 3rd Wednesdays of each month, from February through June.
+In light of the continuing health concerns about COVID-19, we hosted our Maine Lakes Conference speakers in another series of "Wednesday Webinars."

-This year’s theme, A Deep Dive Into the Lake Book, features many interesting and relevant topics that correspond with our soon-to-be published 4th edition of The Lake Book.
-While we are finalizing speakers for some of the webinars, we are happy to announce that registration is open for the following presentations.
-Registration is free and easy.
-Hope to see you there!
+This year’s theme, A Deep Dive Into the Lake Book, featured many interesting and relevant topics that correspond with our soon-to-be published 4th edition of The Lake Book.
+If you missed any of the webinars, all presentations were recorded with links below.

 Are lakes as quiet and lifeless when frozen over as they seem?
 Lakes Environmental Association Research Director Dr. Ben Peierls talks about how the traditional view of wintertime lake dormancy is being revised.
 He discusses his recent winter research, including work at LEA, that gives us a new perspective on annual lake cycles, even as climate warming threatens whether lakes ice over at all.
 Enjoy a multimedia look at life and water quality under the ice and how we go about measuring that.
 Click HERE to watch a recording of the presentation.